Demoted grandchildren and an ‘unedifying’ spat: Europe’s new royal scandal

 “It is a consideration I have had for quite a long time and I think it will be good for them in their future.
 That is the reason,” she said, according to Hello Magazine.
 When the Queen was asked if the ruling was for the “sake” of her grandchildren, she replied: “Yes, of course.”

-In the statement shared by the Danish palace on Wednesday, it also noted that the Queen had come to the decision after witnessing similar changes to other monarchies.
+In the statement shared by the Danish palace, it also noted that the Queen had come to the decision after witnessing similar changes to other monarchies.
 “The Queen’s decision is in line with similar adjustments that other royal houses have made in various ways in recent years,” the statement said.

 However, the announcement has seemingly sent shockwaves through the Danish royal family, with the Queen’s son, her former daughter-in-law, and one of her grandchildren sharing their sadness over the decision in the days since.